MicrosoftDocs/Devices-docs/surface-hub/first-run-program-surface-hub-3.md

 When you first start Surface Hub 3, the device automatically enters first-time Setup mode to guide you through account configuration and related settings.

-## Use provisioning packages in enteprise environments
+## Use provisioning packages in Enterprise environments

 Although not required, you can automate the setup process with a provisioning package to ensure a consistent experience across multiple Surface Hubs.
 This optional technology allows for a streamlined setup process that can be performed without extensive IT intervention, saving time and resources in organizational and enterprise environments.

-1. To begin, review the documentation in [Create provisioning packages](provisioning-packages-for-surface-hub.md) and save the provisioning package to a USB thumb drive.
+1. review the documentation in [Create provisioning packages](provisioning-packages-for-surface-hub.md) and save the package to a USB thumb drive.
 2. Insert the USB thumb drive into one of the USB ports when you see the License Agreement page.
-3. When prompted, choose the provisioning package you'd like to use.
+3. When prompted, choose the provisioning package you want.
 4. Follow the rest of the steps, and remove the USB drive at the first reboot that occurs in the setup process.

 ## Surface Hub 3 OOBE setup